Annual Consumer Information Notice

 Financial Assistance Information: Director, Office of Financial Aid, Cass Hall, Missouri State University-West Plains, (417) 255-7243.

-Security policies and crime statistics: Assoc.
-Vice Chancellor of Business and Support Services, Kellett Hall, Missouri State University-West Plains, (417) 255-7258.
+Security policies and crime statistics: Associate Vice Chancellor for Business and Support Services, Kellett Hall 201, Missouri State University-West Plains, (417) 255-7258.

 Return to Top